Param-Harrison/kidzode/public/courses/pixel-heroes/while_loops.md

 print("Game over!")
 ```

-## Remember
-- `while condition:` repeats while True
-- Change the condition or use `break` to stop
-- Great for "play again" features!
+**How it works:** `while condition:` keeps repeating while the condition is True.
+Change it to False or use `break` to stop.
+Perfect for "play again" features!

-## Try This
-Make a menu system with `while True` and `break`!
+Try making a menu system with `while True` and `break` - keep showing options until the user picks "quit"!

-## If Stuck
-- Always have a way to stop the loop
-- Use `break` to exit immediately

-You did it! ⭐